This homemade Brazilian hot sauce will add a dash of tropical seasoning to your dinner table.

 My favorite occasions to serve this Brazilian red pepper sauce

-- Super Bowl game day – perfect to dip some snacks!
+- Super Bowl game day – perfect to dip some appetizers and snacks!

 - Parties with friends

 - Dinner with hubby – when a dish turns out a bit bland or just fell like having it

 My favorite dishes to serve with this Brazilian hot sauce:

 For how long can I keep this Brazilian sauce in the fridge?